 Birth: Northern: 1-6 per litter (2-4 typical); Southern: 2-7 per litter (2-3 is common), born in early spring or mid-summer.
 Early on they are fed milk, then soft things like insects and tender twigs.

 Development: Young born without fur, eyes and ears closed, fused toes, cylindrical tail.
 Ears open at 2-6 days, by 6 days toes are separated, fur starts to grow in by 7 days.
 Eyes not open until 24-30 days old.
 See details on Northern or Southern.
+They begin to molt to their first adult fur at about 84 days (12 weeks.)

 Number of litters : Northern one litter.
 Southern may produce two litters per year.
 In the Pacific Northwest, Northern Flying Squirrels breed once a year in May or June.